 On the South side of the parish an arm of the Restronguet Creek runs north from the village of Point to the bridge at Penpol, with deep water on the east side of it.
 In 1817, Sir William Lemon of Carclew leased 8 acres of Penpol Croft, with stone quarries, to John Swan, gentleman of the parish of Feock, to erect and build a quay or Wharf, with storehouses, to be called Lemon Quay; and in November l8l8 there was an advertisement in the West Briton that "Prime Welch 'Coal" was available at the newly erected Quay in Restronguet Creek, adjoining Penpol, called Lemon Quay.
-In January 1818 John Swan & Co. advertise that they are ready to receive copper ores to be shipped to Wales (for smelting) and to purchase coal brought back in the ships carrying ore.
+In January 1818 John Swan & Co. advertised that they are ready to receive copper ores to be shipped to Wales (for smelting) and open for purchase of coal brought back in the ships carrying ore.

 Penpoll Tin Smelting Company Sign.

 The Penpoll Smelting Works were built soon after, because in April 1827 John Swan "is now ready to receive samples of Lead Ore for assaying, and to treat for purchase"; but in 1828 he was involved in a lawsuit with Viscount Falmouth and was made bankrupt within the bankruptsy sale.
 He is described as "of Truro, Merchant" supplying mining and building requisites such as coals, timber, iron, candles, leather, Bridgewater bricks, tiles and laths.
 The sale was held at Pearce's Hotel, Truro, now "The Royal", on September 22nd and describes the Works: -